Black cohosh, Actaea, Cimicifuga racemosa hero image

 Interesting facts

 Black cohosh has an insect repellent effect, both fresh and dried.
-This characteristic is what inspired the Latin name Cimicifuga.
+This characteristic inspired its Latin name Cimicifuga.

 The nickname black snakeroot comes from the plant’s appearance.
-The root is black and sinuous and the plant was also used against snake bites in the past.
+The root is black and sinuous.
+Plus, the plant was used against snake bites in the past.

-The variants heracleifola and foetida can also be used for the applications mentioned in this monograph.
+The heracleifola and foetida variants are actionable for the applications mentioned in this monograph as well.

 It's not allowed to copy content of this website